microsoft/vscode-dev-containers/script-library/docs/docker-in-docker.md

       # ...
     ```

 5. If you are running the container as something other than root (either via `USER` in your Dockerfile or `containerUser`), you'll need to ensure that the user has `sudo` access.
 (If you run the container as root and just reference the user in `remoteUser` you will not have this problem, so this is recommended instead.)
-The [`debian-common.sh`](common.md) script can do this for you, or you [set one up yourself](https://aka.ms/vscode-remote/containers/non-root).
+The [common script](common.md) can do this for you, or you [set one up yourself](https://aka.ms/vscode-remote/containers/non-root).

 ## Resources